‘Nothing can stop what’s coming’: Far-right forums that fomented Capitol riots voice glee in aftermath

 TheDonald, as the camouflaged men at the Capitol suggested, offered a particularly vivid view of this combustible dynamic.
 The forum, banned last year from Reddit for hate speech and violent talk and now turned into a website, had been one of many online staging grounds for Wednesday’s riot, and the success of the takeover of the Capitol spurred celebration and calls for further action, including the execution of leading Democrats.
 For days before, the forum had featured advice on how best to sneak guns into Washington, despite its strict weapons laws.

-But by Thursday morning different moods had set in on this and other pro-Trump forums.
-Anger and gloating were still there, but so was unease at the furious public and political backlash against the events of the day before, which led to dozens of arrests and left four people dead.
+By Thursday morning, though, different moods had set in on this and other pro-Trump forums.
+Anger and gloating were still there, but so was unease at the furious public and political backlash against the events of the day before, which led to dozens of arrests and left one person fatally shot by police and three people dead after medical emergencies.
 Some posters worried their favorite forums, including TheDonald, would get knocked offline by chastened Internet service providers.
-There also was a pitched effort to redirect blame against left-wing activists, such as antifa, for somehow dressing up as marauding Trump supporters — a claim obviously ridiculous to anyone who watched the events unfold on their televisions, computers or smartphones.
+There also was a pitched effort to redirect blame against left-wing activists, such as antifa, for somehow dressing up as marauding Trump supporters — a claim that was obviously ridiculous to anyone who watched the events unfold on their televisions, computers or smartphones.

 On TheDonald, as users argued that the removal of some violent comments suggested the site’s leaders had been “compromised,” one moderator wrote, “What do you want?
 Us to try to lead a [expletive] revolution … from a forum on the internet, which ends up getting the site shut down in a matter of days and all of us sent to the gulag?”